BWC00/strv-go-newsletter-shakleya-mohammed/README.md

 - The usage of [Validator.v10](https://github.com/go-playground/validator) as the form validator.
 - The usage of GitHub actions to run tests and linters, generate OpenAPI specifications, and build and push production images to the Docker registry.

+## Start building

+Please study the .env file.
+It is one of the most crucial files required to properly set up the project.
+Please set the environment variables according to your own instance setup.

 ## Features

 - Sign up and sign in with email and password.